SkyWars/SkyWars/docs/skywars/configuring-kits.md

     - {type: BOW}
 whacker:
   cost: 20
+  totem: STICK
+  description: "&4Knockback 3."
   items:
     - {type: STICK, enchantments: {KNOCKBACK: 3},
         name: "Whacking Stick", lore: ["&2Whacking", "&4and hacking"]}
 potions:
   # This kit demonstrates how to enter potions into kits.
   cost: 100
+  totem: POTION
+  # A multiline description
+  description: |
+    &cInvisibility&4, &cspeed&4,
+    &cposion&4 and &chealing&4.
+    &4What more could you need?
   items:
     # Potions:
     # There are two ways to add potions to an item: